-What is feline herpesviral conjunctivitis?
+What is feline herpes viral conjunctivitis?

 Conjunctivitis is the medical term used to describe inflammation of the tissues surrounding the eye.
-These tissues include the lining of the lids and the third eyelid as well as the tissues covering the front part of the eye or globe.
-Conjunctivitis may be a primary condition or may be secondary to an underlying systemic or ocular (eye) disease (see also our handout "Conjunctivitis").
+These tissues include the lining of the eyelids and the third eyelid, as well as the tissues covering the front part of the eye or globe.
+Conjunctivitis may be a primary condition or may be secondary to an underlying systemic or ocular (eye) disease (also see handout "Conjunctivitis in Cats").

-What are the clinical signs of feline herpesviral conjunctivitis?
+What are the clinical signs of feline herpes viral conjunctivitis?

 "Signs often appear suddenly and are especially common after stressful situations."

-What diagnostic testing is indicated for feline herpesviral conjunctivitis?
+What diagnostic testing is indicated for feline herpes viral conjunctivitis?

-What is the treatment for feline herpesviral conjunctivitis?
+What is the treatment for feline herpes viral conjunctivitis?

 "If there are corneal ulcers, it is important to treat these appropriately."